Have Fun Mentoring Youth in the Redwoods This Summer!

 People who have experience with or are pursuing degrees in social work, child psychology, or a related field are encouraged to apply!

-Program Counselors spend time with their cabin by night, but by day they run program activities for campers including archery, zip line, climbing tower, and canoeing.
+Program Instructors spend time with their cabin by night, but by day they run program activities for campers including archery, zip line, climbing tower, and canoeing.
+Female openings for this position have been filled.
+Passionate, dedicated male role models are highly encouraged to apply!

 YMCA Camp Jones Gulch has year-round, on-call positions for energetic staff who want to have fun while working.
 Experience is a plus, but not necessary.
 We’ll train on all aspects including technique, safety, group management, and skill building.
 Start your new adventure today!